sanger-pathogens/assorted-sub-workflows/qc/README.md

 # QC workflow

-This workflow takes a pair of FASTQs and runs processes to determine the quality of a sample.
+This workflow takes a pair of FASTQs and runs processes to determine the quality of a sample, outputting a `'pass'` or `'fail'` for each process.

 ### FastQC
 If there is a 'FAIL' in the FastQC summary.txt file for either of the FASTQs, the sample is considered poor quality and a `'fail'` will be output.
 If all stages have a 'PASS', a `'pass'` will be output.